If your friends called you the champion of basketball, or your colleagues were spellbound at your violin skills, your CV should reflect all that.

 How to make a CV for job?

 Here is an example of a good CV.
-Let us guide you through the steps to make a skills CV.
+Let us guide you through the steps to make a skills based CV.

 CV Examples Writing & Tips:

-- Accurate industry specific keywords and phrases.
+- Precise industry specific phrases and keywords.

-- Layouts that are visually attractive.
+- Design templates that are visually pleasing.